Female suicide bomber: Causes and reasons

 There are a number of reasons as to why female suicide bombers are used by groups.
 Terrorists use bombers as they are cheaper than purchasing arms.
 They are considered a low risk weapon and require low technology.
 They do not require much training, do not leave much of a trace behind, have the element of surprise, have easier access to targeted populations as well as soft targets, and tend to frighten the general population.
 As female combatants are seen as less likely to engage in lethal actions and can thus avoid suspicion, they are regarded as ideal combatants.
 Dress and gender stereotypes are often utilized by women to bypass security defenses.
 For example, women who appear pregnant appropriate related expectations and stereotypes to their benefit, discouraging invasive body searchers.
 Women may also "westernize" their appearance in an attempt at covering their actions and avoiding detection.
-Women are also deployed as suicide bombers as they tend to "elicit greater public sympathy and publicity for an organization."
+Women are also deployed as suicide bombers as they tend to "elicit greater public sympathy and publicity for an organization".
 By some research, female bombers receive eight times more press coverage than their male counterparts.

 Insurgent groups also face pressure when it comes to recruiting members, causing the group to expand their bases to sustain the group's position.
-It has been argued that the introduction of women and girls into combat "generally came about in response to logistical demands: the mounting number of casualties, the intensified crackdowns by government, and the ability to escape detection more easily than men."
+It has been argued that the introduction of women and girls into combat "generally came about in response to logistical demands: the mounting number of casualties, the intensified crackdowns by government, and the ability to escape detection more easily than men".
 An example of this was in January 2002 when Sheikh Ahmed Yassin, the spiritual leader of Hamas, renounced the use of female bombers.
-Later on in the same year, Hamas wasn't enthusiastic about adding women into their ranks.
-Then in January 2004, Hamas used their first female suicide bomber.
-Hamas defense to this was evolution of their fight.
-Citing easier access to reach targets, Hamas stated that women are the reserve army.
-When there is a need they will use them.
+Later on in the same year, Hamas was not enthusiastic about adding women into their ranks.
+Hamas subsequently reversed their stance, deploying their first female suicide bomber in January 2004.
 On average, it is calculated that terrorist groups that use suicide bombing as a tactic wait around 13.5 years before employing women.
 However, women are reported to have higher kill rates than men, on average killing four times as many people as men do.

 Terrorist and insurgent groups may also appropriate media coverage to benefit from the portrayal of female suicide bombers.
 Women's media portrayal may help various organizations recruit and motivate men, and coverage of women in the media allows groups to differentiate themselves from one another.
 It also may help deliver group-based messages.
 For example, media coverage may highlight that the group, by using women, had been driven to extreme measures.
 Media attention on female suicide bombers tends to examine emotional explanations for women's involvement, as opposed to ideological justifications.